jamesflorentino/fitness/bodybuilding-training.md

 An example of a periodize training would be:

-Day 1 - Strength-based routine (high intensity)
+- Day 1 - Strength-based routine (high intensity)
-Day 2 - Hypertrophy-based routine (high volume)
+- Day 2 - Hypertrophy-based routine (high volume)
-Day 3 - Power-based routine (explosive movements)
+- Day 3 - Power-based routine (explosive movements)
-DAy 1 - Hypertrophy-based routine (high volume)
+- Day 1 - Hypertrophy-based routine (high volume)

 This way, you're letting your body recover and at the same time having constant progress per week.
 These are called personal records.